LennMass/causal-workbench/README.md

 If you are interested just in parts of this project, replace `all` with whichever sub-phase you're working on (see `pyproject.toml` fur further information.).

-### 5. Set your LLM API key and run the API of this project
+### 5. Set your LLM API key and run project locally

 ```bash
 export ANTHROPIC_API_KEY="sk-ant-api03-your-key" # for Claude API